 - Salad dressing

-If you are having trouble finding healthier versions of your favorite condiments a great substitute to flavor your food is using spices.
 A salt-free dry rub of pepper and other spices can add a lot of flavor to your food without all the stuff that might compromise your health.

 Ditch the sugar, sodium, and phosphorus additives when you use fresh and dried spices.
-If you buy dried spices make sure there no additives that might hurt your health.
+If you buy dried spices make sure there are no additives that might hurt your health.

 Below are some spices to make part of your renal diet grocery list.